ByteLogNet/Nexus-Tool/README.md

 ## Usage
 1. **Open Nexus Tool:**
-   - Launch the application from your desktop or Start menu.
+   - Launch the application.

 2. **Select Areas to Clean:**
-   - In the main interface, choose from various cleanup options, such as temporary files, system cache, or specific folders.
+   - In the main interface, choose from various cleanup options.

 3. **Start the Cleanup Process:**
-   - Click the "Clean" button to begin scanning and removing unnecessary files.
+   - Enter the "Number" to begin removing unnecessary files.

 4. **Review Results:**
-   - Once the cleanup is complete, check the results to see how much space has been freed and what files have been removed.
+   - Once the cleanup is complete, check the results to see how much space has been freed.

-5. **Adjust Settings (Optional):**
-   - If needed, adjust the settings to customize which files and areas are targeted during the cleanup.